dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ![Alt](canvas_scaler.png)

 2. **Adjust Match appropriately.** Depending on the prevailing shape of the content on a certain canvas.
-If this canvas will have
+If this canvas will have elements that
 Here is an example how different Match setting effect a **centered 1000*800 rectangle**:

 ![Alt](match_example.png)